JacksWebBrand/gather/README.md

 ## pure\_

 _The goal is 'pure' data collection.
-For example, there would be an API for gathering ip addresses, and one for detecting how long a user hovers over an image; but there won't be an API for detecting how long a typical Briton hovers over images (based on the aggregate data of British ip addresses and how long each of them hovers around)._
+For example, there would be an API for gathering ip addresses, and one for detecting how long a user hovers over an image; but there won't be an API for detecting how long a typical Briton hovers over images (based on the aggregate data of British ip addresses and how long each of them hovers around).
+It will be for the end user to best decide how to use / correlate the data they gather.
+This would be an interesting addition to the project in the future however._

 ---